sahithyandev/s3/src/content/docs/data-communication-and-networking/17-mac-protocols.md

 A distributed algorithm that determines how nodes share a channel.
 Channel control communication must use the channel itself.

-An ideal multiple access protocol has the following properties, given a broadcast channel of rate R bps:
+An ideal multiple access protocol has the following properties, given a broadcast channel of rate $R\,\text{bps}$:
-- when one node wants to transmit, it can send at rate R.
+- when one node wants to transmit, it can send at rate $R$.
-- when M nodes want to transmit, each can send at average rate R/M
+- when $M$ nodes want to transmit, each can send at average rate $R/M$.
 - fully decentralized
   - no special node to coordinate transmissions
   - no synchronization of clocks, slots